gidbyte/ncrept_modbuster/README.md

 ---------------------
 1. Run "sudo apt-get update"
 2. Run nm_setup.py using python3
-3. Ensure that your scada & modbus client ips & mac addresses are loaded into the nm_config.py file
+3. Ensure that your scada & modbus client ips & mac addresses are loaded into the nm_config.py file (You can enter them manually if needed)
 4. You're ready to run!
 Type "sudo python3 ncrept_modbuster.py" or "sudo python3.9 ncrept_modbuster.py" to run